 Vermeer has been working slowly, with great care, and frequently used very expensive pigments like natural ultramarine, deep blue dye originally made by grinding semi-precious stone lapis lazuli into a powder.
 During the Renaissance, this most expensive pigment was often reserved for depicting the robes of angels or the Virgin Mary.
-Vermeer, on the other hand, applied it so lavishly for… common girl’s apron and tablecloth in his masterpiece The Milkmaid.
+Vermeer, on the other hand, applied it so lavishly for… common girl’s apron and a tablecloth in his masterpiece The Milkmaid.

 His choice of pigments included also:

 Of course with Vermeer, there is also that light vs. shadow component.
 For years now experts speculate painter’s application of optical devices to his work.
-Famous British painter David Hockney argued that Vermeer was using some combination of curved mirrors, camera obscura and camera lucida to achieve precise positioning in his compositions.
+Famous British painter David Hockney argued that Dutch master was using some combination of curved mirrors, camera obscura and camera lucida to achieve precise positioning in his compositions.

-Professor Philip Steadman noted that many of Vermeer’s works had been painted in the same room, and he found six of his paintings that are precisely the right size if they had been painted from inside a camera obscura in the room’s back wall.
+Professor Philip Steadman noted that many of artist’s works had been painted in the same room, and he found six of his paintings that are precisely the right size if they had been painted from inside a camera obscura in the room’s back wall.

-Although now regarded as one of the greatest masters of Dutch Golden Age, Vermeer has died leaving his family in debt and fell into oblivion for almost two centuries.
+Although now regarded as one of the greatest masters of Dutch Golden Age, the painter has died leaving his family in debt and fell into oblivion for almost two centuries.
 After his re-discovery painter’s admirers included Marcel Proust, Agatha Christie, Peter Greenaway.
 Salvador Dalí painted his own version of The Lacemaker and immortalized the Dutch master in The Ghost of Vermeer of Delft Which Can Be Used As a Table, 1934.